 14. Embrace vulnerability.
 Nothing like a crisis to highlight what you’re made of.
 If others around you are more calm and composed, so be it—you don’t have to follow suit.
 You are where you are for a reason.

 15. Make sleep a priority.
 Not having to wake up at 6:00 a.m. to get the kids ready for school has its perks.
-During the next few weeks (or more), create a bedtime and wake-up schedule to optimize at least eight hours of quality sleep.
+Although many parents have relaxed schedules due to the ever-increasing lockdown orders, you can create a bedtime and wake-up schedule to optimize at least eight hours of quality sleep.
 One thing is certain, everyone will face the uncertainty with more feelings of calm and being in control.

 16. Do the responsible things.
-As the CDC advises, wash your hands for 20 seconds with hot water, resist touching your face, cover your mouth when coughing, follow stay at home orders.
+As the CDC advises, wash your hands for 20 seconds with hot water, resist touching your face, wear protective gear, cover your mouth when coughing, follow stay at home orders.
 Drink plenty of water.

 17. Ask, “Do I really need more toilet paper, water, or hand sanitizer?”
 If not, what are viable or DIY substitutes?
 Consider at-risk populations and leave the extra canned goods and diapers for others if you have a surplus at home.

-18. Thank people: doctors, nurses, PAs, office staff, grocers, restaurateurs, animal shelter volunteers, and the multitudes of intrepid souls putting humanity, compassion, and efficiency first.
+18. Thank the front-liners: Members of the healthcare community: doctors, nurses, PAs, janitors, cafeteria workers, housekeepers and office staff; grocers; restaurateurs; animal shelter volunteers, and the multitudes of intrepid souls putting humanity, compassion, and efficiency first.

 19. Be grateful you’re reading this right now and not hooked up to a ventilator fighting for your life.